awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateDiscoveredResource.md

 Exception raised to indicate a successfully authorized action when the `DryRun` flag is set to "true"\.
 HTTP Status Code: 400

+ **HomeRegionNotSetException**
+The home region is not set\.
+Set the home region to continue\.
+HTTP Status Code: 400

  **InternalServerError**
-Exception raised when there is an internal, configuration, or dependency error encountered\.
+Exception raised when an internal, configuration, or dependency error is encountered\.
 HTTP Status Code: 500

  **InvalidInputException**